digitalmethodsinitiative/4cat/README.md

 will work, but detailed and alternative installation instructions are available [in our wiki](https://github.com/digitalmethodsinitiative/4cat/wiki/Installing-4CAT).
+Currently 4chan, 8chan, and 8kun require additional steps; please see the wiki.

 Please check our [issues](https://github.com/digitalmethodsinitiative/4cat/issues) and create one if you experience any problems (pull requests are also very welcome).